ipspace/netlab/docs/topology-reference.md

 # Lab Topology Reference

 The lab topology is described in a YAML file using a dictionary format.
+You could use [hierarchical attribute names](topology/hierarchy.md) as dictionary keys to make the topology file more readable.

 The three major components that should be present in every topology file are:

 * **nodes** -- [lab devices (nodes)](nodes.md)
 * **links** -- [links between the lab devices](links.md)